 Ready to get started with Raspberry Pi and Qwiic?
-We have everything needed to get you started using Qwiic on your Raspberry Pi.
-The SparkFun Qwiic Kit for Raspberry Pi includes the Sparkfu Qwiic HAT for Raspberry Pi which adds four Qwiic connectors to your Pi, it also includes a VCNL4040 Proximity Sensor Breakout, Micro OLED Breakout, Environmental Combo breakout, and plenty of Qwiic Cables to connect everything together!
+The SparkFun Qwiic Kit for Raspberry Pi includes the Sparkfun Qwiic HAT for Raspberry Pi, which adds four Qwiic connectors to your Pi.
+It also includes a VCNL4040 Proximity Sensor Breakout, Micro OLED Breakout, Environmental Combo breakout and plenty of Qwiic Cables to connect everything together!

 The SparkFun Qwiic connect system is an ecosystem of I2C sensors, actuators, shields and cables that make prototyping faster and less prone to error.
 All Qwiic-enabled boards use a common 1mm pitch, 4-pin JST connector.
 This reduces the amount of required PCB space, and polarized connections mean you can’t hook it up wrong.

 If a board needs code or communicates somehow, you're going to need to know how to program or interface with it.
 The programming skill is all about communication and code.

 Skill Level: Competent - The toolchain for programming is a bit more complex and will examples may not be explicitly provided for you.
 You will be required to have a fundamental knowledge of programming and be required to provide your own code.
 You may need to modify existing libraries or code to work with your specific hardware.
 Sensor and hardware interfaces will be SPI or I2C.